We believe that consistency in recruiting and professional development efforts is very important.

-The firm also has an Associate Advisory Group, which includes two associates from each office, the chief recruiting and development officer and the director of recruiting and professional development.
-The group meets periodically to discuss issues, concerns and areas for improvement, and it works closely with the Legal Recruiting and Professional Development Committee.
+The firm also has an Associate Advisory Group, which includes one or two associates from each office, the Sr. Director of Recruiting and Administration.
+The group meets periodically to discuss issues, concerns and areas for improvement, and it works closely with the AARC.

 Taft is committed to the professional development of its attorneys and hopes to promote the best interests of the firm and its employees by: (1) coordinating efforts to integrate new attorneys into the firm, (2) providing the necessary tools to assist attorneys in the development of their practices, and (3) creating an atmosphere in which people can develop good relationships with others in the firm.
 We strive to accomplish these three goals by offering the following programs:

 - Orientation.
 By developing and implementing an orientation program for new attorneys, we are able to help people “hit the ground running.”
 The goal is to provide new people with basic information about the firm, how the firm operates and available support services.